decaf-dev/obsidian-dataloom/docs/body-cell-text.md

 ### Insert a new line

 By default, pressing enter will close the text cell edit menu.
-To insert a line, you need to hold down a modifier key while pressing enter.
+To insert a line, you need to hold down a shift key while pressing enter.

 **Windows**

 -   Hold `shift` and press `enter`
--   Hold `ctrl` and press `enter`

 **Mac**

 -   Hold `shift` and press `return`
--   Hold `ctrl` and press `return`
--   Hold `cmd` and press `return`